0xbyteptr/0xchat/docs/routes.md

 - API endpoints should honor `Cache-Control` tailored to the data (see `lib/cache-headers.ts`).
 - Keep API and page routing organized: group routes logically under `app/api/` and page routes under `app/`.
 - When adding new endpoints, update tests and the `/docs/routes.md` file to keep the reference accurate.

----

-If you want, I can also generate a simple `routes.json` manifest file for programmatic discovery of endpoints and attach the server file paths automatically.
-Would you like me to add that?